-Most of our time, we spend it actually explaining to clients what we do and how our work looks like.
-Ultimately, it is an intangible service that can be actually delivered in at least 100 different ways, but finally ending up in the same desired result: Hiring the best people for your company.
+Most of our time, we spend it actually explaining to clients what we do and what it is like working with a headhunter.
+Ultimately, it is an intangible service that can be actually delivered in at least 100 different ways, but finally end up in the same desired result: Finding top talent and hiring the best people for your company.

-In this article, we try to answer and reveal the secrets behind this mystical and intriguing group of professionals that are usually behind the most important hires in the business world.
-We decided to actually take you in the “behind the scenes” of the Headhunting world for you to get a sneak peek of what our profession is all about.
+In this article, we try to answer and reveal the secrets behind this mystical and intriguing group of professionals that are integral to the hiring process and are usually behind the most important hires in the business world.
+We decided to actually take you “behind the scenes” of the Headhunting world for you to get a sneak peek of what being a headhunter is all about.

 First of all, why do companies contact us in the first place?
-Usually, we get the same scenario a good 90% of the time.
+Usually, headhunters get the same scenario a good 90% of the time.
 Company X, sends us a very short email, only mentioning that they would need some help in hiring a specific profile.
-We then schedule a video call (they used to be coffee meetings in the past) with them and listen more to what their company is about and why they have been struggling to hire this profile by themselves.
+We then schedule a video call (they used to be coffee meetings in the past) with them and listen more to what their company is about, the position they are looking to fill and why they have been struggling to find potential candidates by themselves.

 Therefore, most of our clients are in a sort of rush after trying to attract the right profiles from anywhere between 2 to 6 months, with poor to no results.
 Another main challenge for them is their confidentiality.
 Imagine a bank trying to call people working at another bank, offering them a job.
 It would be a business war declaration!

-Very often, it is our secrecy and discretion that is mainly sought after.
+Very often, it is our secrecy and discretion that are mainly sought after.
 We then generally receive a specific job description, and we explain how our process works, our timeline, and other details.

 The client decides if they want to work with us, and then we take care of some paperwork.

-Here we can notice the main difference in the vast world of Human Resources.
-Recruiters or Human Resources Managers tend to place a job opening online, either on LinkedIn or on their “We Are Hiring” section of their corporate website.
+Here we can notice the main difference between a headhunter and a recruiter in the vast world of Human Resources.
+Recruiters or Human Resources Managers tend to place a job opening online, either on LinkedIn, their “We Are Hiring” section of their corporate website or a job board.
 Then they wait.
 They are also usually very busy closing contracts with new members of their team, letting some others go, or organizing team-building activities that can boost the team’s motivation.

 It actually is a much more challenging job than one would imagine.
-Not always you are offering top positions at Google, Nike, or Apple.
+You are not always offering top positions at Google, Nike, or Apple.
 What if you need to find profiles at companies that are actually much better established and are doing better?
 What if Company X cannot offer a skyrocketing salary, but just a regular one?
-On top of all of this, we headhunters we need to remain absolutely attached to reality.
-We cannot promise anything to the potential candidate that she/he won’t actually find in his future job.
-They would otherwise immediately find out and quit the position fast, in the good company of an enormous amount of rage and frustration.
+On top of all of this, we headhunters need to remain absolutely attached to reality.
+We cannot promise anything to the potential candidate that they won’t actually find in their future job.
+They would otherwise immediately find out and quit the position fast and leave with an enormous amount of rage and frustration.